-One-third of all the food produced goes to waste; about 1.3 billion tons of fruits, vegetables, meat, dairy, seafood, and grains go bad on the farm, get lost during distribution, or are thrown away in grocery stores, restaurants, and home kitchens.
-This is about four times the amount of food needed to feed nearly 800 million people on the planet who are undernourished.
+Today, an estimated one-third of all the food produced in the world goes to waste.
+That’s equal to about 1.3 billion tons of fruits, vegetables, meat, dairy, seafood, and grains that either never leave the farm, get lost or spoiled during distribution, or are thrown away in hotels, grocery stores, restaurants, schools, or home kitchens.
+It could be enough calories to feed every undernourished person on the planet.